 The Association of Junior League International’s Kids in the Kitchen promotes child health and wellness by empowering children and youth to make healthy lifestyle choices, therefore preventing obesity and its associated health risks.
 In addition to guiding participants to create healthy and flavorful foods, an activities component introduces them to various forms of exercise to encourage a continued healthy and active lifestyle.

 Junior League of Lafayette’s Kids in the Kitchen Committee spends two evenings each week, from September through April, teaching children from the Boys & Girls Clubs of Acadiana about healthy eating and healthy living.

 An additional component was recently added to the program to teach the children the importance of maintaining an active lifestyle.
-The Activities Crew utilizes exercise balls and therapy bands in lessons about exercise.
+The Junior League members who serve on the Activities Crew utilize exercise balls and therapy bands in lessons about exercise.
 The children especially enjoy participating in Zumba!
 The children also learn about the importance of being healthy and physically fit from guest speakers, including former and current college athletes and players, former Mrs. Louisiana Michelle Merrill, and Kids in the Kitchen Committee members.